-Furthermore, any material, that is understood to comply with the Table 1 definition, but displays visual or olfactory evidence of contamination, shall be rejected.

-- 111. Any backfill material sourced from offsite shall only be brought to the site by the Consent Holder, and shall be pre-screened for compliance with these clean fill requirements before being brought to site in accordance with the Clean Fill Procurement SOP detailed at Appendix A of the draft GCMP.
-A record shall be kept of all clean fill used as backfill.
-The record shall be in accordance with the requirements specified in the Clean Fill Procurement SOP.
-This record shall be kept available on site, and shall be produced without unreasonable delay upon request from a servant or agent of the Council. - 112.
-Any part of an excavation pit that has been backfilled with clean fill shall not be re-excavated to enable further quarrying.
-This condition does not preclude re-excavation of virgin excavated material from the site that has been temporarily backfilled into excavation pits in the event of rising groundwater levels.
+urce Acceptable Material Unacceptable Material Manufactured materials including concrete, bricks, tiles, etc. n this table shall be applied to all material placed at Soil Management Plan applies to topsoil and sub soil.
+Furthermore, any material, that is und erstood to comply with the Table 1Table 1 definition, but displays visual or olfact tory evidence of contamination, shall be rejected.
+95. 5.
+There shall be no disposal of concrete, sawdust, large trees, stumps, refuse, cans, bottles, plastics, timber, household rubbish, or liquid waste.
+Fill material shall only be imp to the site if total soil contaminant concentrations are below regional soil backgro options for the managing of soil quality in the Tasman and Nelson Distric Research (2015).
+96. 06.
+Organic material imported to the site shall not exceed 2% by volume per load and is limited to incidental organic matter associated with the excavation of inert natural materials.
+For the avoidance of doubt this does not apply to topsoil retained on site fo reinstatement.
+111. 11Any backfill material sourced from offsite shall only be brought to the site by the Consent Holder-and/or its contractors, and shall be pre-screened for compliance wi these cleanfillclean fill requirements b efore being brought to site in accordance with the Clean Fill Procurement SOP detailed a t Appendix A of the draft GCMP.
+A record shall be kept of all cleanfillclean fill used as backfill.
+The record shall be in accordance with the requirements specified in the GMP Clean Fill Procurement SOP.
+This record shall be kept available on site, and shall be produced without unreasonable delay upon request fi servant or agent of the Council.
+112. Any part of an excavation pit that has been backfilled with clean fill shall not be re- excavated to enable further quarrying .
+This condition does not preclude re-excavation of e that has been temporarily backfilled into excavation pits in the event of rising c groundwater levels.